sb2345/okckd.github.io/source/_posts/leetcode/2014-05-12-Next-Permutation.md

 The image below explains it very well (for the input number "687432").

-{% img left /assets/images/next_permutation.png %}
+{% img middle /assets/images/next_permutation.png %}

 ### Solution